 However, when vengeful thoughts fill their minds their appearance changes.
 There is a scene in which the ape gods discuss the morbid lengths to which they are willing to go in order to drive the humans away.
 This scene is shot at night, with the gods being practically silhouettes in the darkness.
 Their only colourful feature is their piercing red eyes.

 Miyazaki also angles his shots in a way which suggests that audience members should not be invested in one side more than any other.
-When two characters with opposite principles are seen together they are both framed at eye level with each other.
+When two characters with opposite principles are seen together, they are both framed at eye level with each other.
 The angle is always parallel to the ground, so neither character has more or less of a presence.
 This is exemplified in the duel between San and Lady Eboshi.

 Both fill equal parts of the screen.
 Despite the considerable difference in their heights, neither have their heads tilted significantly.
-Both appear to be looking at each other eye to eye.
-The camera angle is parallel to the ground so neither character is emphasized by looking up or down on the other.
-This provides a visual sense of equality which is further demonstrated later in the fight.
+Both appear to be looking at each other eye-to-eye.
+The camera angle is parallel to the ground, so neither character is emphasized by looking up or down on the other.
+This provides a visual sense of equality, which is further demonstrated later in the fight.

 The Importance of a Sustained Message

 When writing an environmental commentary, a direct message must be sustained throughout the narrative.
 Otherwise, by the end of the film, audience members might not be sure what it is.
-Even worse, some screenwriters may add a conclusion to their films which doesn’t relate to the initial environmental message, thus having viewers lose sight of it.
+Even worse, some screenwriters may add a conclusion to their films that doesn’t relate to the initial environmental message, thus having viewers lose sight of it.
 Unfortunately, this is the case with Wall·E.

 The film begins as a cautionary tale about overconsumption and unsustainable waste management, leading to the unsustainability of human life on Earth.
 The plot begins centuries after an ecological apocalypse when humans continue to survive on a spaceship galaxies away.
 These humans are portrayed as lazy, greedy and fixated on a computer screen.
 They are completely oblivious to their surroundings.
 This provides a social commentary on how our modern consumerist lifestyle is ultimately unsustainable.